Kriti Sanon: Early work and recognition (2014–2020)

-Mimi and beyond (2021–present)
+Mimi and career fluctuations (2021–2023)

 Sanon collaborated once again with Vijan and Utekar in the comedy-drama Mimi (2021), which proved to be a turning point in her career.
 A remake of the 2011 Marathi drama Mala Aai Vhhaychy!, it starred her in the title role of an aspiring actress who becomes a surrogate mother.
-Sanon gained 15kgs of weight for scenes involving her character's pregnancy.
+Sanon gained 15 kg of weight for scenes involving her character's pregnancy.
 The film was released digitally on Netflix and JioCinema.
-Critics were generally unimpressed with the film, but Sanon's performance was picked up for praise, with Mashable India deeming it a career-best.
+Critics were generally unimpressed with the film, but Sanon's performance received praise, with Mashable India deeming it a career-best.
 Pallabi Dey Purkayastha of WION wrote that Sanon had succeeded in her "attempt to establish herself as a standalone actor, not just a pretty heroine" and took particular note of the subtlety in her performance.
-Sanon was awarded the IIFA Award for Best Actress and the Filmfare Award for Best Actress.
+Sanon received several awards for her performance, including the Filmfare Award for Best Actress and the National Film Award for Best Actress (shared with Alia Bhatt for Gangubai Kathiawadi).

-Sanon's next release, the comedy Hum Do Hamare Do (2021) opposite Rajkummar Rao, premiered on Disney+ Hotstar.
+Her next release, the comedy Hum Do Hamare Do (2021) opposite Rajkummar Rao, premiered on Disney+ Hotstar.
 Saibal Chatterjee found hers to be "the most noteworthy performance in [the] unfunny caper".

-Her first release in 2022 came with the action comedy Bachchhan Paandey, which marked her second collaboration with Akshay Kumar.
+Sanon’s first release in 2022 came with the action comedy Bachchhan Paandey, which marked her second collaboration with Akshay Kumar.
 Adapted from the 2014 Tamil film Jigarthanda, Sanon played a part originally portrayed by a male actor.
 The film was unable to recoup its ₹180 crore investment.
-Sanon starred with Varun Dhawan in Bhediya, the third installment in Dinesh Vijan's horror-comedy universe.
+Sanon starred with Varun Dhawan in Bhediya, the third instalment in Dinesh Vijan's horror-comedy universe.
 It was shot over a span of two months in various locations of Arunachal Pradesh.
 Sonal Dedhia of News18 noted how much she stood out in the film despite her limited screen time.

 In 2023, Sanon played the leading lady opposite Kartik Aaryan in Shehzada, a remake of the Telugu film Ala Vaikunthapurramuloo.
 The film was a critical and commercial failure, with Zinia Bandyopadhyay of India Today dismissing her as "completely wasted".
-Sanon will next reunite with Tiger Shroff in Vikas Bahl's action film Ganapath.
-She will play Janaki in Om Raut's mythological film Adipurush (2023), co-starring Prabhas and Saif Ali Khan. and star with Shahid Kapoor in an as-yet untitled romantic comedy.
+She played Janaki in Om Raut's mythological film Adipurush, based on the Hindu epic Ramayana, co-starring Prabhas as Raghava.
+She agreed to the project as she deemed such films "educational for kids".
+Filmed simultaneously in Hindi and Telugu, it had a production budget of around ₹6 billion, making it one of the most-expensive Indian films.
+Critical reception to the film was negative; Devesh Sharma opined, "Sanon is divinely beautiful as Janki but doesn't have much to do here, except look the part of a damsel in distress."
+Amidst several controversies, it emerged as another box-office bomb for Sanon.
+She then reunited with Tiger Shroff in Vikas Bahl's science fiction action film Ganapath.
+Once again, it was a critical and commercial failure.